roshanbist/MovieFlicks/README.md

 - ✅ User registration with duplicate checks
 - ✅ Password encryption using bcrypt
 - ✅ Password Recovery: Forgot password and reset password functionality, with secure email notifications
-- ✅ Email Notifications via Nodemailer for password reset links and confirmation of successful password changes
+- ✅ Email Notifications via Nodemailer for password reset links and confirmation of successful password reset
 - ✅ Mailtrap integration for email functionality testing
 - ✅ Environment configuration using dotenv